 10. Comments

 Collaborating on a deck?
 Use Comments to add feedback or suggestions directly on slides.
+Commenting is especially useful in team environments where multiple reviewers are involved.
+It helps keep feedback organized and prevents version control issues.

 Best Practices When Using the Insert Menu